bbauska/IT-FundamentalsOfWebDevelopment/README.md

-# Fundamentals of Web Development
+# Illinois Tech's Fundamentals of Web Development
 The Fundamentals of Web Development is a 9 week course developed by Illinois Institute of Technology.
 Course instructor Professor Krieglstein.

 ## Learning Objectives